 Why does brand positioning matter and what must change?

+I believe almost all great brands are built on a foundation of great positioning.
 I feel so strongly about positioning that one of the core elements of my blog is a series of brand positioning tips I learned over the years as an eager student of classic brand positioning.

 Sometimes great positioning is led by a branding genius such as Scott Bedbury (who helped grow the Nike and Starbucks brands); sometimes a great leader and communicator with a very clear vision (like Steve Jobs at Apple) drives it into the organization; sometimes people stumble on great positioning by pure luck; and more and more often, organizations are developing positioning by collaborating with the communities of people in and around the organization who care most passionately about the brand.